edge-cloud/www.edge-cloud.net/_posts/2015-09-11-sddc-architecture-business-continuity-with-multiple-regions.md

 Physically moving a service from one region to another represents a networking challenge.
 Additional complexities can be introduced if applications have hard-coded IP addresses.
 Network addressing space and IP address assignment design considerations require that you choose to use either the same IP address or different IP address within the recovery region.

 While protecting typical 3 tier web applications, this problem <a href="https://www.edge-cloud.net/2015/08/31/sddc-architecture-vpods-for-management-applications/" target="_blank">can be simplified</a> by leveraging a load balancer to separate between a public reachable network segment, and a private network segment.
-On the public network segment, the web application is accessible via one or more virtual IP (VIP) addresses, while the inner working of the application are &#8220;hidden&#8221; on the isolated private network segment.
+On the public network segment, the web application is accessible via one or more virtual IP (VIP) addresses, while the inner working of the application are "hidden" on the isolated private network segment.
 Following this approach it is possible to treat the internal private network segment as a VLAN or VXLAN island without the requirement to change the IPv4 subnet between regions during a failover.
 Solely the external IPv4 address of the load balancer VIP changes between regions.

 After a failover the recovered service is available under a different IPv4 address (VIP), which requires DNS entries to be changed.
 This can easily be accomplished in an automated manner (See Figure 3).